 The DMin is distinguished from the MDiv in that it demands a higher level of competence, more extensive analytical skills, and greater ability to do practical and thorough research related to ministry.
 The DMin is distinguished from a Doctor of Philosophy (PhD) and a Doctor of Theology (ThD) in that it focuses specifically on excellence in practical ministry rather than academic research and languages.

 Upon completion of the Doctor of Ministry Program the graduates will be able to:

-- Research issues in congregational ministry and provide scholarly analysis of those issues and innovative solutions of them;
+- Research issues in congregational ministry, provide scholarly analysis of those issues, and propose solutions.

 These outcomes are assessed in Research Dissertation Module IV.
 A student may demonstrate achievement of these outcomes by receiving a passing grade in the Research Dissertation Module IV.

 The Doctor of Ministry may be completed in approximately 3 years.
 A student may take courses on a part-time or full-time basis.

 Graduation Requirements for the Doctor of Ministry